nathanjslim/nathanjslim/README.md

+# Hi there 👋, I'm Nathan
-# Thanks for checking out my profile!
+Thanks for checking out my profile!

 ## About Me
 - 🏫 3rd Year BBA/CS Student at the University of Toronto